 With the growing popularity of online conferences and communities, there are new opportunities to integrate your peer review software with the other tools you need.
 But, finding the right solution to accomplish your goals can be tricky, especially if you’ve never used peer review software before and aren’t sure where to start.

-What is Peer Review Software?
+What is a Peer Review Software?

-Peer review software is a tool that streamlines the process of judging a researcher’s submitted work based on reviews given by their professional peers.
+A peer review software is a tool that streamlines the process of judging a researcher’s submitted work based on reviews given by their professional peers.
 It is most commonly used to simplify the process of abstract management at conferences: allowing organizers to collect submissions, manage peer review, and accept or reject authors who want to present at the event.

 In other cases, peer review software may be used by grant providers, scientific publishing houses, or professors managing peer review in large group or classroom settings.